An American Pickle: Plot

-Ben then tells Herschel to download Twitter, and he begins tweeting controversial statements.
+Ben challenges Herschel to post his outdated thoughts on Twitter.
+With the help of his intern, Herschel begins tweeting controversial statements.
 While initially met with protests and boycotts, Herschel is then seen as an icon of free speech and empowerment.
-While Herschel is hosting a friendly debate, Ben shows up and questions his thoughts on Christianity.
-This leads to a rant, causing the public to despise him.
-The government attempts to deport him after his immigration files can not be located.
+Herschel is courted by the media who turn him into iconoclastic hero, although Herschel still doesn't fully understand the modern world.
+During a televised interview program, Ben shows up in disguise and during the question-and-answer session, he asks him his thoughts on controversial subjects knowing Herschel will blurt out something inadvertently offensive, as usual.
+Sure enough, Herschel's rant causes a public backlash.
+Now despised, the government investigates his citizenship status and attempts to deport him after his immigration files can not be located.

-Herschel arrives at Ben's, and Ben reluctantly agrees to help him get to the Canadian border.
+Herschel arrives at Ben's apartment, and Ben reluctantly agrees to help him get to the Canadian border.
 Through this, Ben and Herschel begin to reconcile their relationship.
-However, Ben admits that he tried to sabotage Herschel's business, causing Herschel to admit that he is disappointed that Ben is more committed to his app than his family's legacy, leading to a physical fight between them.
-Herschel steals Ben's backpack, and uses his razor to shave and puts on his clothes to pose as Ben, alerting the police that the real Ben is Herschel.
-This causes the real Ben's arrest and deportation.
+Herschel states that he is disappointed that Ben is more committed to his app than his family's legacy.
+Ben admits that he tried to sabotage Herschel's business.
+In his anger, Herschel strikes Ben, steals his backpack and clothes, shaves his beard and escapes posing as Ben.

+Due to their striking resemblance, Herschel turns in Ben to the police and falsely identifies him as Herschel.
+The real Ben is put on trial and fails to convince the judge that he is in fact Ben and Herschel has taken him place.
+Ben is then deported and sent to village where Hershel was born.

-In Ben's apartment, Herschel discovers that the app's name, "Boop Bop", was actually the nickname Ben gave his late parents, leading Herschel to realize that family was always in Ben's heart.
-He returns to his home country to find Ben, who is staying at a local synagogue.
-They reconcile, and some time later return to Brooklyn, hoping to develop a pickle-selling website.
+In Ben's apartment, Herschel discovers that the app's name, "Boop Bop", was actually from an old childhood drawing Ben made for his parents.
+Herschel realizes that the app he derided was really Ben's way of memorializing his late parents.
+Feeling responsible for Ben, Herschel travels back to his former shtetl where he finds Ben homeless and taken in by kind strangers in a local synagogue.
+They reconcile, and some time later return to Brooklyn, with plans to start a business together developing a pickle-selling website.